This is a collection of new and old verbs that I have found interesting. There are so

 Instantize - To create a version of a product that can be prepared in a

 relatively short time.
-From a headline in the St. Paul Pioneer Press newspaper over an
+From a headline in the St. Paul Pioneer Press over an

 article on preparing wild rice: "Today's instantized products take the